 Default TID-to-link mapping mode shall be supported in the NSTR link pair.

+An AP affiliated with an NSTR mobile AP MLD with dot11EHTBaseLineFeaturesImplementedOnly equal to true and that is operating on the primary link shall not be disabled. (#10033, #12437, #12438, #12523, #13075, #14035, #14074, #14087).

 35.3.20.2 Discovery of an NSTR mobile AP MLD

 The discovery procedure for an NSTR mobile AP MLD is the same as the procedure described in 35.3.4 (Discovery of an AP MLD) with the following exceptions:

-—An AP affiliated with an NSTR mobile AP MLD and that is operating on the primary link of an NSTR link pair shall indicate that it is an NSTR mobile AP MLD by setting B7 of AP MLD Type Indication subfield to 1 in MLD Capabilities and Operations field of Common Info field in the Basic Multi-Link element.
+—An AP affiliated with an NSTR mobile AP MLD and that is operating on the primary link of an NSTR link pair shall indicate that it is an NSTR mobile AP MLD by setting (#12391)AP MLD Type Indication subfield to 1 in MLD Capabilities and Operations field of Common Info field in the Basic Multi-Link element.

 —An AP affiliated with an NSTR mobile AP MLD and that is operating on the primary link of an NSTR link pair shall include a Reduced Neighbor Report element with the MLD Parameters subfield present in a TBTT Information field corresponding to a reported AP affiliated with the NSTR mobile AP MLD and that is operating on the nonprimary link of the NSTR link pair in a Beacon and Probe Response frames that it transmits.
 The Neighbor AP TBTT Offset subfield, the BSSID subfield, the Short-BSSID subfield, the BSS Parameters subfield and the 20 MHz PSD subfield shall not be present in the TBTT Information Field for that reported AP.
-The TBTT Information Field Type subfield shall set to 1 to identify, together with the TBTT Information Length subfield, the format of the TBTT Information field for the reported AP operating on the nonprimary link.
+The TBTT Information Field Type subfield shall be set to 1 and the TBTT Information Length subfield shall be set to 3, to identify the format of the TBTT Information field for the reported AP operating on the nonprimary link (#10014).

+—A non-AP MLD shall be able to identify the AP affiliated with an NSTR mobile AP MLD on the nonprimary link by receiving a Reduced Neighbor Report element with the TBTT Information Field Type set to 1 and the TBTT Information Length subfield set to 3 (#10168, #10721, #13007).

+—A non-AP MLD shall be able to identify the AP affiliated with an NSTR mobile AP MLD on the primary link with the corresponding bit set to 1 in the received NSTR Indication Bitmap subfield included in the Per-STA Profile subelement corresponding to the nonprimary link (#10168, #10721, #13007).

 —A non-AP STA affiliated with a non-AP MLD shall not transmit a Probe Request frame to the AP affiliated with the NSTR mobile AP MLD and that is operating on the nonprimary link of the NSTR link pair.
 To request a complete profile of the AP operating on the nonprimary link, a non-AP STA affiliated with a non-AP MLD may send a Multi-Link probe request to an AP affiliated with the NSTR mobile AP MLD and that is operating on the primary link (see 35.3.4.2 (Use of Multi-Link probe request and response)).

+—The NSTR mobile AP MLD shall not respond to any received Probe Request frames on the nonprimary link (#10720, #12392).

-35.3.19.3 NSTR mobile AP MLD multi-link procedures for channel switching, extended channel switching, and channel quieting
+35.3.19.3 NSTR mobile AP MLD multi-link procedures for channel switching, extended channel switching, and channel quieting (#13425)